 The second element I consider briefly here is the possibility that Shirin was a Christian.
-There certainly is a methodological problem in the inclusion of historical data within a literary analysis and I wish to sidestep the thorny debate around the historical character and personality of Shirin.
-Research in this direction yields frustrating and irrelevant information, beyond providing evidence that Firdausi did not feel shackled by it.
+There certainly is a methodological problem in the inclusion of historical data within a literary analysis and I wish to sidestep the perilous debate around the historical character and personality of Shirin.
+Research in this direction yields frustrating and irrelevant information, beyond providing evidence that Firdausi did not feel fettered by it.
 Whatever is rumoured in older sources, Firdausi remains silent on Shirin’s origin and religion.
 This may mean that he had no knowledge of the rumour.
 A second and more intriguing hypothesis would be that the poet chose to suppress this information.
 In that case, the presentation of Shirin as lacking a family background and religious inclinations stresses and explains her character’s lawlessness and non-eligibility for matrimony as well as her ensuing lack of moral elegance and noble scruples.
 That the Christian background was not a synonym for Firdausi of social rejection is evident from the fact that Khusrau’s queen was the Christian daughter of the Byzantine emperor.
 Firdausi describes several times how Maryam kept her faith, nevertheless playing a positive, if back-stage, role in Khusrau’s reign.

 These two points already show Firdausi’s authorial decision to paint Shirin as a character whose influence on two successive rulers has damaging results on kingship.
 The character’s identity as a courtesan is given further confirmation by intertextual references stretching into other literary traditions, used either by Firdausi himself, or by the sources he culled.
 Whether the following example is fortuitous or can be confirmed by future research, I am nevertheless struck by the remarkable similarities between Shirin’s sensational trial in front of king Qubad and the grandees, where she unveils her spectacular hair and wins the sympathy and love of her judges, with the trial of the 4th c.
 BC Athenian hetaira Phryne, who bares herself before the Areopagus, with similar results.

 I analyse the above elements as showing Firdausi’s unequivocal authorial decision to present the episode as that of a scandalous royal infatuation.
 His narrative is divorced from historical facts, which are irrelevant for his literary purpose.
 The story has a well-defined function within the structure of his work: Firdausi includes it in order to show the scars it left on Sasanian monarchy, which is useful in the progression of his narrative.
-Its function is to act as a literary signal warning us of that the end of the dynasty approaches.
+Its function is to act as a literary signal warning us that the end of the dynasty approaches.
 And, operating as a Mirror for Princes, the Shahnama here flashes its wry warning to love-sick princes: it is a grim topos that the rule of women spells failed kingship and utter disaster!

 *